Shreyash2942/Data-Lab/docs/Data-Lab-Documentation.md

 ## Hadoop Single-Node Setup

 - `dev/hadoop/conf/*.xml` ships with pseudo-distributed defaults (localhost NameNode/YARN).
-- Use `~/app/services_start.sh` option 2 to format (first run) and start the Hadoop daemons.
-Option 6 (or `~/app/services_start.sh --start-core`) starts the entire Spark/Hadoop/Hive/Kafka bundle.
-Run `~/app/services_stop.sh` to stop them.
+- Use `~/app/start` option 2 to format (first run) and start the Hadoop daemons.
+Option 6 (or `~/app/start --start-core`) starts the entire Spark/Hadoop/Hive/Kafka bundle.
+Run `~/app/stop` to stop them.
 - HDFS data directories live under `~/runtime/hadoop/dfs`, so they persist outside the container.
+- Quick verification: `bash ~/hadoop/scripts/hdfs_check.sh` uploads `~/hadoop/sample_data/hello_hdfs.txt` into `/data-lab/demo/hello_hdfs.txt` in HDFS and prints it back so you can confirm NameNode/DataNode access.

 ## Spark Master + Worker

 - `dev/spark/conf/spark-env.sh` and `spark-defaults.conf` configure a localhost master (`spark://localhost:7077`), worker, and history server with logs under `~/runtime/spark/events`.
 - Use helper option 1 to start only the Spark master/worker/history server.
-Combine it with option 6 or `~/app/services_start.sh --start-core` when you need the full stack.
-Stop everything with `~/app/services_stop.sh`.
+Combine it with option 6 or `~/app/start --start-core` when you need the full stack.
+Stop everything with `~/app/stop`.

 ## Hive Metastore + HiveServer2

 - `dev/hive/conf/hive-site.xml` configures an embedded Derby metastore stored in `~/runtime/hive/metastore_db` with a warehouse path at `~/runtime/hive/warehouse`.
 - From the helper script choose option 3 to start the metastore + HiveServer2 (it auto-starts Hadoop if needed).
 Use option 6 for the broader Spark/Hadoop/Hive/Kafka bundle.
-Stop services with `~/app/services_stop.sh` and run the CLI via the `hive` alias once HiveServer2 is up.
+Stop services with `~/app/stop` and run the CLI via the `hive` alias once HiveServer2 is up (enable the current-db prompt with `hive --hiveconf hive.cli.print.current.db=true`).
+- Quick verification: `bash ~/hive/bootstrap_demo.sh` uses the Hive CLI to create the `sales_demo`, `analytics_demo`, and `staging_demo` databases from `~/hive/init_demo_databases.sql`, and displays sample tables so you can confirm Hive is working.

 ## Lakehouse / Table Formats